AndrewOneal/ASE220_Assignment6_ReformattedMidterm/README.md

 #NKU ASE220 Mid-term

+### Note: server.js needs to be run with nodemon and live server running in order to work.

 ### What is it?:
 This is a website that allows users to post their experiences and information about concerts that they have been to.
 Here tthey can post, edit, and delete their reviews and browse others.